dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 ## Install connectors for multiple Exchange organizations

 Intune supports multiple Intune Exchange connectors per subscription.
-For a tenant that has multiple Exchange organizations, you can set up one connector for each Exchange organization.
+For a tenant that has multiple Exchange organizations, you can set up only one connector for each Exchange organization.

 To install connectors to connect to multiple Exchange organizations, download the .zip folder one time.
 Reuse that same download for each connector you install.
 For each additional connector, follow the steps in the previous section to extract and run the setup program on a server in the Exchange organization.